johanna-herrmann/files-crud-documentation/web/docs/configuration/storage.md

 Default: `fs`

 Type: One of
-* `fs` &minus; Uses local file system as files and data storage.
+* `fs` &minus; Uses local file system as files and data* storage.
 * `s3` &minus; Uses AWS S3 (or S3-compatible service)
-  as file storage and local file system as data storage.
+  as file storage and local file system as data* storage.

+*data: size, owner, mimetype, md5-hash and metadata

 ### storage.path